karywin/CustomSBBot/README.md

 If you want to run it in the background with `screen` you can use `yarn background` instead.

 Installation instructions provided by Space Boat (https://github.com/Votyn/SpaceBoat/).

+You are free to do what you'd like with the bot under terms of license from it's platform, at (https://github.com/Votyn/SpaceBoat/).
+Please credit me and https://github.com/Votyn/ when modifying the bot in any way/publishing it under your own work.
 # Vulpes-Botius